Optimal Entry and Consumption under Habit Formation: Mathematical Model and Preliminaries

 Given the probability space $(\Omega,\mathbb{F},\mathbb{P})$ with full information filtration $\mathbb{F}=(\mathcal{F}_{t})_{0\leq t\leq T}$ that satisfies the usual conditions, we consider the market with one risk-free bond and one risky asset over a finite time horizon $[0,T]$.
 It is assumed that the bond process satisfies $S^{0}_{t}\equiv1$, for $t\in[0,T]$, which amounts to the standard change of num\'eraire.

 The stock price $S_{t}$ satisfies

 with $S_{0}=s>0$.
 Some empirical studies such as \cite{brennan2010persistence,campbell1997econometrics,fama1989business,poterba1988mean} have observed that the drift process of many risky assets follows the so-called mean reverting diffusion.
-This structure has been widely used not only due to the financial evidence, but also in view of its advantage to make the mathematical problem tractable.
-We therefore consider that the drift process $\mu_t$ in \eqref{dst} satisfies the Ornstein-Uhlenbeck SDE as
+We also consider here that the drift process $\mu_t$ in \eqref{dst} satisfies the Ornstein-Uhlenbeck SDE by

 Here, $(W_{t})_{0\leq t\leq T}$ and $(B_{t})_{0\leq t\leq T}$ are $\mathcal{F}_{t}$-adapted Brownian motions with correlation coefficient $\rho\in[-1,1]$.
 For simplicity, the initial value $\mu_0$ of the drift is a given constant.
 We assume that market coefficients $\sigma_{S}$, $\lambda$, $\bar{\mu}$ and $\sigma_{\mu}$ are given nonnegative constants based on calibrations from historical data.